Coralesoft/Openwrt-Wireguard-Installer/README.md

   --interface=NAME   Specify interface (default: wg0)
 ```

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit issues and pull requests.

-### Development
-- Scripts follow POSIX shell standards
-- Compatible with OpenWrt's ash shell
-- Extensive error checking and validation
-- User-friendly colored output

 ## 📄 License

 This project is open source and available under the [MIT License](LICENSE).

-## 🙏 Acknowledgments

-- WireGuard® is a registered trademark of Jason A. Donenfeld
-- OpenWrt Project for the excellent router firmware
-- Community contributors and testers

 ## 📮 Support